ret2school/r2s.io/content/post/screamlikeviking.md

 # Håstad's broadcast attack

 NB: Håstad's broadcast attack is a Coppersmith's attack (based on the Coppersmith method, used to find zeros of polynomials) and its general case uses the LLL algorithm.
-Lattices are completely out of the scope of this write-up so the "simple version" of the algorithm is preferred.
+Latices are completely out of the scope of this write-up so the "simple version" of the algorithm is preferred.

 The simple version has two key parts: first, using the Chinese Remainder Theorem to recover `flag^e` and second, taking its `e`-th root to recover the flag.
 The fact that the flag is padded changes nothing as the padding is deterministic.